Overview of our MFA in Cinematography

 In Year One, Cinematography MFA students will be immersed in a concentrated schedule of classroom learning, teacher- supervised workshops and outside projects.
 This regimen presupposes no prior knowledge of cinematography, but aims to have students confident in the fundamentals of exposure, composition, lighting and set- etiquette by the end of the year.
 Throughout the program, a combination of classroom experience, practical hands-on workshops, individual and collaborative projects, and instructor-led productions provide a rigorous forum for students to develop their technical skills and artistic identities.
 In the spirit of fostering collaboration, there will be a screening hosted during each semester to showcase the cinematographers' work to NYFA Filmmaking students.

-For their fifth project of the semester, Cinematography students will use the Red Scarlet digital cinema camera to shoot a short project of their choice.
-Cinematographers are encouraged to work with Filmmaking and Producing students on these projects, as well as supporting their classmates' projects by working in key crew positions.
+For their fifth and final project, cinematography students will use the Red Scarlet digital cinema camera to shoot the Music Project.
+Each student will begin by choosing a piece of music, and then creating a project that interprets it.
+Cinematographers are encouraged to work with filmmaking and producing students on this project, as well as supporting their classmates’ projects by working in key crew positions.

-- Photograph a 35mm still photo project, two short 16mm films, an HD music project, and the Semester One Project using a digital cinema camera.
+- Photograph two 35mm still photo projects, a short 16mm film, a high-definition Continuity Project, and a Music Project shot on a Red digital cinema camera.

 The second semester in the Cinematography program is designed to help students move beyond simply capturing an image, and instead begin painting with light.
 As students' ability increases, so does their tool set.
 Students learn how to build and operate a professional 35mm camera package, as well advanced the Red digital cinema camera system and 35mm film provide the core platforms around which the second semester is centered.
 Students will have multiple opportunities during class time to master the extraordinary tools offered by these professional formats.
 Students will build the camera in different configurations including studio, handheld and Steadicam builds, explore speed-ramping in camera, capture slow motion at high frames rates, and explore the RAW image workflow provided by the Red.
 Proper use of different tools for controlling exposure including waveform monitors, histograms and light meters will be covered in depth in a practical, hands-on classroom environment.